darvis-ai/Brainless/README.md

 All of these projects are ready for production.
 These projects all have prediction time in the 1 millisecond range for a single prediction, and are able to be serialized to disk and loaded into a new environment after training.

-Depending on your machine, they can occasionally be difficult to install, so they are not included in cash_ml's default installation.
-You are responsible for installing them yourself. cash_ml will run fine without them installed (we check what's installed before choosing which algorithm to use).
+Depending on your machine, they can occasionally be difficult to install, so they are not included in brainless's default installation.
+You are responsible for installing them yourself. brainless will run fine without them installed (we check what's installed before choosing which algorithm to use).

 ## Feature Responses